 - Public health

 ”There aren’t enough words to describe my experience in Lima.
-I was able to using my Spanish language, being an hands on volunteer, and making friends.
-I have definitely grown as a person and not the same person I was before coming.
+I was able to using my Spanish language, being a hands on volunteer, and making friends.
+I have definitely grown as a person and am not the same person I was before coming.
 I have made lifelong friends with the other volunteers.
-We had so many great experiences and I look forward to seeing them again....
+We had so many great experiences and I look forward to seeing them aga...in.
 My host family was amazing and made the best vegan Peruvian food.
 I was able to see Peruvian values and this experience has made me want to travel to Peru/ other countries in the future.
 I am beyond grateful for the volunteer experience and the friends I have made.” read more

 Read reviews from Medical Outreach volunteers in LimaSee more reviews

 Lima, Peru’s capital city, is perched along the country’s Pacific coast.
 As the biggest city in Peru and one of the largest in South America, Lima is an important hub of culture, commerce, finance and politics.
 It’s also got a long history dating back to Pre-Columbian times as well as a strong Spanish influence and both of these can be explored in the many museums, art galleries, churches and ancient historical sites dotted around the city.

 IVHQ’s Lima projects are set in and around the city, near the tourist hotspots of Barranco and Miraflores, wildly different in nature but both known for their beauty, great food and buzzing nightlife.

 Arrival and orientation

 The program orientation begins on the first and third Monday of each month and volunteers need to arrive into Lima on the day before orientation.

 After you have registered for the program, please book your flights to arrive at Jorge Chavez International Airport (LIM).
 Your airport pick-up is included in your Program Fee.
 We recommend that volunteers under the age of 18 travel internationally with a notarized letter from their parents to support their documentation.